Restaurant Visa Sponsorship Jobs in California

 Which visa types are most common for restaurant roles in California?

 The H-1B visa covers specialty occupation roles such as executive chefs and food and beverage managers where a relevant degree is required.
 The O-1A applies to chefs with extraordinary ability and documented recognition.
-The J-1 exchange visitor visa is common for culinary trainees and interns through approved sponsor organizations.
+The J-1 visa exchange visitor visa is common for culinary trainees and interns through approved sponsor organizations.
 EB-3 immigrant visas cover skilled and unskilled restaurant workers through employer-sponsored green card petitions.

 Which cities in California have the most restaurant visa sponsorship jobs?